pyinstaller/pyinstaller/doc/when-things-go-wrong.rst

 When Things Go Wrong
 ====================

-The information above covers most normal uses of |PyInstaller|.
+The information above covers most normal uses of PyInstaller.
 However, the variations of Python and third-party libraries are endless and unpredictable.
-It may happen that when you attempt to bundle your app either
-|PyInstaller| itself, or your bundled app, terminates with a Python traceback.
+It may happen that when you attempt to bundle your app either PyInstaller itself, or your bundled app, terminates with a Python traceback.
 Then please consider the following actions in sequence, before asking for technical help.